arosenfeld2003/dev_assist/README.md

 # Dev Assist: Project Overview
 A personal development assistant built with the following features:
 - Maintains complete privacy by running locally
-- Can understand your entire codebase's context
+- Can understand your entire codebase's context locally
+- Optional integration with commercial LLMs for general development questions
 - Provides fully customizable responses and behavior
 - Integrates with your local development environment
 - Costs nothing to run (after initial setup)